wp-plugins/wow-analytics/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Added code to insert a comment if the user is an admin user and output the plugin version

 = 2.0.1 =
 * Added code to insert a comment if the client id has not been set